Location: Hilton Durham Near Duke University, Durham, NC

 One of the requirements of the funding guidance for 5-year grants is that programs are now expected to estimate the number of children and families who possibly need full day (FD) and/or full year (FY) preschool services.
 Another requirement is the estimation of demand for Early Head Start services (FD/FY) and program options that meet the requirement of educational hours of contact.
 As the community assessment is required to justify program options, these requirements have strong bearing on the options used by programs.
 At this time there is no proscribed approach to estimating full day and full year needs.
 This workshop will identify proxies that may be engaged to estimate demand and suggestions will be made for alternative data resources that may be used to provide this estimate.

 What this means for programs is that all Head Start and Early Head Start programs are expected to provide services that meet the requirements of the Head Start Performance Standards while also meeting local needs and drawing upon local strengths.
-In order to document that they are adequately addressing local issues, Head Start and Early Head Start programs are required to conduct a Community Assessment once every three years with updates as needed in the intervening years.
+In order to document that they are adequately addressing local issues, Head Start and Early Head Start programs are required to conduct a Community Assessment at least once over the five-year grant period per the new Performance Standards 1302.11(b).
+Programs must annually review and update the community assessment to reflect any significant changes.

 The new Leadership, Governance and Management Systems (LGMS) protocol includes a significant amount of interview questions for Board, Policy Council and Executive Directors/Head Start Directors about how need was determined, how approaches to meet needs were developed, and how results and impacts on needs are to be measured and reported upon.
 The genesis for this discussion is the well-crafted community assessment.